 As an exploration of the changing power dynamics within a relationship and marriage when one person has a mental illness, I know I’ll be re-reading My Lovely Wife, probably multiple times.

-A Beginner’s Guide to Losing Your Mind: My road to sane and how to navigate yours by Emily Reynolds
+A Beginner’s Guide to Losing Your Mind: My road to staying sane, and how to navigate yours by Emily Reynolds

 A Beginner’s Guide to Losing Your Mind is one of the best books I’ve read about mental illness.
 It’s thoughtful and insightful, while understanding that there is no one size fits all answer.
 Emily Reynolds balances the personal, the private and the practical in a sensitive way.